evanwmeeks/PersonalProjects/README.md

 			fully-fledged application instead, this file has become a means of testing the postgres module for the time being, and will eventually be fleshed out to be Django friendly.

+### wasabi_uploader
+A script developed for iPoint Solutions,  this module allows support teams to quickly add, delete, and modify  files in our Wasabi Bucket.